 January 15, 2015

-This exhibition reunites three centuries of Randolphs through their stories, contributions, and personal affects.
+This exhibition reunited three centuries of Randolphs through their stories, contributions, and personal affects.
 What their stories and actions provide are copious accounts of information on how the Randolphs and their heirs refused to be bystanders in a land that, from its infancy, grew to become a leading nation that regularly called upon its best and brightest for support and leadership.

 November 2, 2013